 Currently, there are 69 children and 24 members of staff at Faith Children’s Village.

 Our owners—Josh and Christy Abdnour—began supporting Faith Children’s Village in 2013.
-With the ever-growing need—there are at least 17 new orphans in 2020 with the need of $200/month—C&J would like to extend this opportunity to support FCV to those in our community (use button below).
-C&J is committed to contributing $10,000 to these children, as well as to raising the remaining $31k.
+With the ever-growing need—there were at least 17 new orphans in 2020 with the need of $200/month—C&J extended this opportunity to support FCV to those in our community.
+We are excited to announce that we met our goal of raising the remaining $41k!
+Thank you to all those who donated!
+You can continue to support this great cause by clicking the button below.